ajesler/blokus/Readme.md

 SVG for rendering the board from a JSON blob?

 An invalid placement should show feedback to the user before they make the placement.
 Eg change shading of a block if it is being held over an invalid

+#### Block Positioning Validation

+Create a BlockDefinition for each of the 21 blocks.

+Validation Checks for blocks need to look at:
+- That the positions are not used.
+Can check this by finding all the positions that have been used on the board by blocks.
+- That the given positions match the shape defined in the BlockDefinition for the particular block type.
+Horizontal / vertical line checking is easy, doing complex shapes is harder.
+8 possible forms for each block.
+Could create a shape centered on 0,0, then apply each transform to find a match.
+Some shapes have less than 8 forms, for example the cross only has one form.
+	- What are the options for doing this checking?
+Only doing one shape at a time, so 8 possibilities will be pretty fast to check.
+	- Find centroid of shape, offset to match definition, and check rotations?
+	- Store an origin point of each shape to validate, and use this as a starting point for checking rotations.
+	- Least squares fitting of two 3d point sets - http://162.105.204.96/teachers/yaoy/Fall2011/arun.pdf

 ### Extras